 Horizon-AGN clustering has been previously compared to observational data in \citet{Hatfield2019} using VIDEO observations \citep{Jarvis2013}.
 In general, they find good agreement between the clustering measurements for galaxies with a stellar mass $\logten(M_{\star}/M_{\odot}) \gtrsim 10.5$.
 However, they find that Horizon-AGN tends to underestimate the clustering at low stellar masses and redshifts, with particularly high statistical significance ($>5\sigma$).
 On the other hand, at higher stellar masses and redshifts, it tends to overestimate the clustering but with a lower significance ($1\sigma$--$2\sigma$).
-Based on these results, we perform a clustering comparison for six galaxy subsamples.
+Based on these results, we performed a clustering comparison for six galaxy subsamples.
 The first is a `luminous' sample selected using a cut in absolute magnitude, $M_r$, to ensure $\logten(M_{\star}/M_{\odot}) \gtrsim 10.5$.
-We also include a dimmer galaxy sample ($M_r < -18$), further divided into bins based on luminosity and colour.
-To enable a fair comparison, we adjust the magnitude cuts in the mock galaxy catalogues to match the number densities found in Horizon-AGN.
-The luminosity bins (labelled as `bright', `intermediate', and `faint') are defined to contain 25\%, 25\%, and 50\% of the galaxies, respectively.
-Given that for the calibration we adopt a colour cut, we also consider a colour-based selection.
-To do this, we use the $M_g - M_r$ index, classifying the top 10\% reddest galaxies as red, with the remaining 90\% designated as blue.
-This cut is selected to obtain a clean sample of red (elliptical) galaxies, as hydrodynamical simulations tend to produce less large ellipticals than found in observations \citep{Haslbauer2022}.
+We also included a dimmer galaxy sample ($M_r < -18$), further divided into bins based on luminosity and colour.
+To enable a fair comparison, we adjusted the magnitude cuts in the mock galaxy catalogues to match the number densities found in Horizon-AGN.
+The luminosity bins (labelled as `bright', `intermediate', and `faint') were defined to contain 25\%, 25\%, and 50\% of the galaxies, respectively.
+Since we adopted a colour cut for the calibration, we also considered a colour-based selection.
+To do this, we used the $M_g - M_r$ index, classifying the top 10\% reddest galaxies as red, with the remaining 90\% designated as blue.
+This cut was selected to obtain a clean sample of red (elliptical) galaxies, as hydrodynamical simulations typically produce fewer large ellipticals than in observations \citep{Haslbauer2022}.